prageeth-fndo/Windows-Silent-Watch/README.md

 This tool is intended for **educational and administrative purposes** only.
 Please ensure you have permission before using it on any system.
 Unauthorized use may violate privacy laws or policies.

 ---

-## 📄 License

-This project is released under the MIT License.
-See the `LICENSE` file for details.